mm

 Alignment and Change Management

 Implementing IoT-enabled replenishment requires an overhaul of an organization’s entire ecosystem.
-At OST, we’ve seen clients struggle with reorienting their approach, aligning stakeholders and accelerating product development.
+At Vervint, we’ve seen clients struggle with reorienting their approach, aligning stakeholders, and accelerating product development.
 In particular, businesses fail to make the product-to-platform shift and fully leverage new business models.

 Building a Smart Device?
 You Need to Make the Shift From Products to Platforms

 We spoke with Aaron Kamphuis to help develop content for this piece.
-Aaron Kamphuis is the Data Analytics and IoT Practice Manager at OST.
+Aaron Kamphuis is the Head of Partner Channel at Vervint.
 He has worked in professional services and custom software almost his entire career.

 About the Author

-Julie Russo is a Content Marketing Strategist at OST with an array of experience as a full-service marketing professional.
+Julie Russo is a Senior Marketing Strategist at Vervint with an array of experience as a full-service marketing professional.
 Throughout her career she has held a variety of marketing positions across several industries, including grocery, tech, and real estate, for both small and large companies.